Dschogo/HowToStuff/docs/OBS/encoding.md

 ## Conclusion

 NVENC is the way to go, if you have a NVidia GPU.
-AMD has a similar feature called VCE (i think its called?), but I've never tested it myslef, should perform about the same, with the same benefits.
+AMD has a similar feature called AMF (i think its called?), but I've never tested it myslef, should perform about the same, with the same benefits.
 Not sure if the extra options (Pyscho Visual Tuning and Look-ahead) are available for AMD, but there is probably something similar.
-Don't forget to enable them, otherwise enjoy the blocky mess :D
+If you have the spare cpu power (meaning probably a seoncd pc or 12cores+), its worth a consideration to squeeze out a little more quality, but simply said, got with GPU accelerated encoding.